Butterfly Garden Installation & Maintenance

 Creating Butterfly Gardens

-Adding a butterfly garden to your home or business provides you with many benefits.
+Adding a butterfly garden to any home or business has many benefits.
 The most obvious of which is the beauty that these gardens provide.
 Your family or your customers can enjoy the beautiful flowers as well as the joy of frequently watching charming butterflies receive the nectar they need.
-When choosing your species, you will get the opportunity to select species that are native to Florida.
+When choosing the plants, you have the opportunity to select Florida native varieties.
 These plants will be easier to maintain and prevent the presence of invasive species.

-Because butterflies are attracted to different plant species, you will have to have a variety of plant types.
+Because butterflies are attracted to different plant species, a variety of plant types is necessary.
 This selection of plants adds both curb appeal and allure.
-Further, the assortment of flowers will help your property to retain color and interest throughout multiple seasons.
-Additionally, your garden will be home for a variety of other wildlife that has the potential to benefit your property.
+Further, the assortment helps your property retain color and interest throughout multiple seasons.
+Your garden will be home for a variety of other wildlife that has the potential to benefit the property.

 Milkweed plants are named because of the milky sap they produce.
 Be sure to keep children and animals away from this sap because it has the potential to irritate skin and is toxic upon consumption.
 The flowers tend to be yellow or orange and attract monarch and queen butterflies.
 If you choose to plant them, ensure they are completely in the sun and they prefer soil that is well-drained.

-Salvia is a perennial that has small flowers with bright colors.
-It prefers sunlight and grows to a range of one foot to three feet.
+Salvia is a perennial featuring small flowers with bright colors.
+It prefers sunlight and grows to a range of 1 foot to 3 feet.
 This plant requires the average amount of water and the soil must have excellent drainage.
-Salvia attracts butterflies such as Zebra longwings, Monarchs, Sulphurs and Giant swallowtails.
+Salvia attracts butterflies such as Zebra longwings, Monarchs, Sulphurs, and Giant swallowtails.